andlo/mycroft-skills-list-gitbook/skills/helloworld-skill.talianahr.md

 ---
-description: Reminds you to feed your poor starving corgi
+description: 'Reminds you to feed your poor starving corgi'
 ---

 ### _helloworld-skill.talianahr_